samuelrodgers24-web/PhotoPicker/README.md

   ABOUT
   ------------
+  This application is intended to be used after copying everything from a photoshoot to your computer.
+It will help sort and organize the pictures into different folders before taking them to your editing software.

   The code for this project was writted exlusively by Claude Code.
   The creation of every feature was directed by Sam Rodgers.